winitzki/scall/tutorial/programming_dhall.md

 { first-name = "John", last-name = "Reynolds" }
 ```
+(However, identifiers may not _start_ with a dash or a slash character.)

-Identifiers may be arbitrary characters (even keywords or whitespace) if escaped in backquotes.
+Identifiers may contain arbitrary characters (even keywords or whitespace) if escaped in backquotes.

 ```dhall
 ⊢ let `: a b c` = 1 in 2 + `: a b c`